ParaBlock: Communication-Computation Parallel Block Coordinate Federated Learning for Large Language Models: Experiments

 \paragraph{Ablation for block partition }In our experiments, as previously mentioned, we partition blocks based on the default layers in language models.
 To investigate the impact of block partitioning, we explore different configurations by varying the number of layers within each block in the proposed ParaBlock approach.
 As shown in Table~\ref{tab:abla_layer}, we evaluate configurations where each block contains partial, 1, 2, or 4 layers during fine-tuning of the Llama 3-8B model on both general and math tasks.
 The results in Table~\ref{tab:abla_layer} indicate that the runtime gets longer as there are more layers assigned to one block.
 Note that the increase in runtime encompasses the growth of both computation and communication runtime, and we notice that assigning 2 layers per block yields slightly better performance compared to other configurations in both tasks.

-\paragraph{Ablation for block scheduling} We investigate how various block partition would impact on the overall performance.
-We compare the default random scheduling which randomly select two layers based on the default layers in Llama 3-8B, the sequentially, reverse sequentially layer scheduling and a gradient-guided scheduling based on the original gradient.
-As shown in Table~\ref{tab:abla_schedule}, we found that Random scheduling can achieve best result in math reasoning but with a little bit worse than gradient-based in general instruction tuning.
+\paragraph{Ablation for block scheduling} We investigate how various block partitions would impact on the overall performance.
+We compare the default random scheduling which randomly selects two layers based on the default layers in Llama 3-8B, the sequentially, reverse sequentially layer scheduling and a gradient-guided scheduling based on the original gradient.
+As shown in Table~\ref{tab:abla_schedule}, we find that Random scheduling can achieve the best result in math reasoning but performs slightly worse than gradient-based in general instruction tuning.
 However, the gradient-based approach incurs extra computational cost, as it requires a full-model backward pass prior to fine-tuning in order to determine the scheduling.

 \paragraph{Ablation for heterogeneous distribution on clients} We compare the i.i.d. and non-i.i.d. data partitions when fine-tuning on the general instruction dataset Alpaca-GPT4~\citep{peng2023instruction} and math reasoning dataset Math Instruct~\citep{yue2023mammoth}, as shown in Table~\ref{tab:noniid}.
 We further conduct experiments under an extreme non-i.i.d. setting with Dirichlet(0.01) applied to both datasets.
 Our observations indicate that i.i.d. data sampling consistently results in higher evaluation scores for both general instruction tuning and mathematical reasoning tasks.